DogmaticArtist/emailBuilder/README.md

 # emailBuilder
-Building an simple email admin app
+I built a simple email administration app adhering to the principles of object oriented programming.